 11. Certification of copies of documents.

-14. Development, implementation and maintenance of the Timesheet and Album of unified forms of documents.
+14. Development, implementation and maintenance of the Timesheet and Album of unified document forms.

-15. Development and implementation of local regulations governing office work processes.
+15. Development and implementation of local regulations regulating office processes.

-Determination of the volume of workflow and the dynamics of its growth
+Determination of document flow volumes and dynamics of its growth

-After all the office work processes relevant to a particular organization have been identified, you need to decide on the volume of documents for each of them.
+Once all the paperwork processes relevant to a particular organization have been identified, you need to decide on the volume of documents for each of them.

 Quantity